MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Curriculum Learning; Neuroscience.
   - <details><summary>Digest</summary> We present a novel approach to use curricula to identify principles by which a system learns.
 Previous work in curriculum learning has focused on how curricula can be designed to improve learning of a model on particular tasks.
 We consider the inverse problem: what can a curriculum tell us about how a learning system acquired a task?
 Using recurrent neural networks (RNNs) and models of common experimental neuroscience tasks, we demonstrate that curricula can be used to differentiate learning principles using target-based and a representation-based loss functions as use cases.

+- On the Principles of Parsimony and Self-Consistency for the Emergence of Intelligence. [[paper]](https://arxiv.org/abs/2207.04630)
+  - Yi Ma, Doris Tsao, Heung-Yeung Shum.
+  - Key Word: Intelligence; Parsimony; Self-Consistency; Rate Reduction.
+  - <details><summary>Digest</summary> Ten years into the revival of deep networks and artificial intelligence, we propose a theoretical framework that sheds light on understanding deep networks within a bigger picture of Intelligence in general.
+We introduce two fundamental principles, Parsimony and Self-consistency, that we believe to be cornerstones for the emergence of Intelligence, artificial or natural.
+While these two principles have rich classical roots, we argue that they can be stated anew in entirely measurable and computable ways.

 - Painful intelligence: What AI can tell us about human suffering. [[paper]](https://arxiv.org/abs/2205.15409)
   - Aapo Hyvärinen.
   - Key Word: Neuroscience.